This information should not be relied upon as legal or professional advice. Read the disclaimer.

 - section 106 planning obligations, also known as developer contributions, which are negotiated between the developer and the local planning authority; and

-- a new First Homes exception sites policy, which means developments consisting primarily of First Homes will be able to come forward for planning permission outside of local development plans (with the exception of certain rural areas).
+- a First Homes exception sites policy, which means developments consisting primarily of First Homes can come forward for planning permission outside of local development plans (with the exception of certain rural areas).

 The Government set out its plans for the delivery of First Homes in a Written Statement on 24 May 2021.
 Changes to planning policy came into effect from 28 June 2021, along with transitional arrangements.
 The policy requires that a minimum of 25% of all affordable homes secured through developer contributions should be First Homes.